fhdnskfbeuv/AdaptiveProbeSteering/README.md

 ## Pretrained Probes at HF

 We provide some probes at [HuggingFace](https://huggingface.co/collections/FTK11558/aps-jailbreak).
 You can directly load them with ```from_pretrained```.
-Some of them also support vllm.
+For high performance implementation like vllm, I suggest writing a custom model that has an MLP, equivalent to probe steering, after each selected layer's FFN.

 ## Generating Probes